blackferncreations/germankeycut/boundaries.md

 * internal organizational structures are always within scope
 * German market behavior can be reduced to national character
 * structural positioning guarantees acceptance or commercial success
-* GermanKeyCut provides a universal market-entry playbook
+* structural positioning provides a universal market-entry playbook

 The model identifies structural conditions that conventional market-entry or communication models can overlook.